-Dr. Linda M. Thor is chancellor of the Foothill-De Anza Community College District, one of the most prominent community college districts in the nation, serving more than 45,000 students each year in Silicon Valley.
-A nationally recognized innovator in education, Thor is the sixth chancellor since the district’s founding in 1957.
-She succeeds Martha J. Kanter, who now serves as under secretary of education in the administration of President Barack Obama.
+Dr. Linda M. Thor is chancellor of the Foothill-De Anza Community College District, one of the most prominent community college districts in the nation, serving more than 60,000 students each year in Silicon Valley.
+A nationally recognized innovator in education, Dr. Thor is the sixth chancellor since the district’s founding in 1957.
+She succeeds Martha J. Kanter, who left the district to serve as under secretary of education in the administration of President Barack Obama.

 Prior to becoming Rio Salado’s president in 1990, Dr. Thor was president of West Los Angeles College in Culver City, California.
 During her fours at West L.A., she obtained state funding for major capital construction projects, saw the enrollment increase 48 percent, and introduced a number of innovative programs.

 Dr. Thor’s appointment as West Los Angeles College president in March 1986 followed a successful tenure as senior director of occupational and technical education for the Los Angeles Community College District, where she administered over $20 million in technical training programs under federal and state grants.
 Earlier she served as director of high technology centers and services.
 For six years Dr. Thor was the director of communications services for the nine-college district.
 Before joining the Los Angeles district in 1974 as a public information officer, she was director of public information for the Pepperdine University School of Continuing Education.